• Skip to main content

 Final step: Transfer to an old-fashioned cookie jar and munch on will!

-baked oatmeal raisin cookies
+baked oatmeal raisin cookies on parchment paper.

-Pro tips
+Pro Tips

 • Use a handheld electric beater or balloon whisk to cream the butter.

-• The secret to the best oatmeal raisin cookies recipe is soaking the raisins in hot water for 10 to 15 minutes before folding them in the dough.
+• The secret to the best oatmeal raisin cookies recipe is soaking the raisins in hot water for 10 to 15 minutes before folding them into the dough.
 Soaking will plump them up and pack more flavor.
 This is important if your raisins are too dry because they’ll become harder after baking.

 • If your raisins are soft and sticky, add them without soaking them.